|

 were disbanded and the county became North Yorkshire, the Chorus

 changed its name too.
-Some venues which used to be in the
+Some regular venues which used to be in

 North